tcroshaw/tcroshaw.github.io/capstone/index.md

 - Bag-Of-Words and topic modelling is useful for indentifying major themes, however using this to limit predictors in text classification potentially reduces algorithm precision.
 Despite the high accuracy of our preliminary models, feature selection must be more robust to improve model performance.
 - Other algorithms may be more appropriate for this project and further testing will ensure the most effective machine learning methods are used.

-***Next Steps***

-1. More in-depth feature selection and Principle Component Analysis
-2. Investigation of other classification models: Naive Bayes and ensemble methods in particular.
+The next stage of the project will include feature selection and Principle Component Analysis.
+I will also investigate other classification models: Naive Bayes and ensemble methods in particular and analyse the sentiment of the tweets...
-3. Sentiment analysis of the twitter data: do attitudes of tweets classify a natural catastrophe?

 -----